timefliez1210/audit-portfolio/README.md

 # Security Audit Portfolio

-This Repo gives you a quick overview of what I have done after school and keeps track of my humble contributions to make web3 a safer place.
+This Repo gives you a quick overview of what I have done after school and keeps track of my contributions to make web3 a safer place.

 ## Public Profiles

 CodeHawks [0xTimefliez](https://profiles.cyfrin.io/u/0xtimefliez)

 Cantina [timefliez](https://cantina.xyz/u/timefliez)

 ## A Quick about Me